 Before adding solar energy production, limit your need for additional energy by making your building is as energy efficient as possible.
 Getting an energy assessment from a trusted company is a great way to find more ways to opportunities to make your home more energy efficient.
 Work with a trusted solar installer to decide which solar technologies are right for your needs and your budget.
-Also, check in with your local city/county about ordinances that might be in place that would impact your solar project (your installer should also know these ordinances).
-See our "Selecting an Installer" handout.
-Once you select your installer and sign the contract you are ready to have your solar production installed!
+Also, check in with your local unit of government about ordinances that might be in place that would impact your solar project (your installer should also know these ordinances).
+See our "Selecting a Solar Installer" handout to learn more.
+Once you select your installer and sign the contract, you are ready to have your solar production installed!
 For more information see our "Simple Steps to Solar" handout.

 Why should I start with energy efficiency before going solar?
 Energy efficiency is a way of using all kinds of energies in order to reduce the energy consumption.
 Energy efficiency is related to adopting green energy technologies.
 The goal of energy efficiency is saving costs both in energy production and energy consumption.
-If you are planning to buy a photovoltaic system, start with increasing energy efficiency of your home or office because saving energy is less expensive than producing energy.
-The more energy you need in your home of office, the more energy must be generated by the solar system.
+If you are planning to buy a PV system, start with increasing the energy efficiency of your property because saving energy is less expensive than producing energy.
+The more energy you need for your property, the more energy must be generated by the solar system.
 This means that to meet your daily electricity needs, you must buy a large and expensive system regarding both the initial and maintenance costs.
-This is valid especially for off-grid systems most of which are battery-based.

-Achieving energy efficiency means eliminating all the devices comprising a great part of your electricity bill.
+This is valid especially for off-grid systems, most of which are battery-based.
+Achieving energy efficiency means reducing and/or eliminating all the devices comprising a great part of your electricity bill.
 'Eliminating' can be done in various ways:

-- Replace incandescent light bulbs (where most of the energy used turns into heat rather than light) with compact fluorescent ones - Managing your Phantom Loads: Update old appliances (such as your refrigerator and freezer) with new, high- efficiency models.
-Look for devices labeled with Energy Star label
+- Replace incandescent light bulbs (where most of the energy used turns into heat rather than light) with LED blubs. - Update old appliances (such as your refrigerator and freezer) with new, high-efficiency models.
+Look for devices labeled with the Energy Star label. - Upgrade your heating, ventilation, and air conditioning systems. - Managing your Phantom Loads: Unplug any appliances or electronic devices that are not in use.
+If you can't unplug, utilize power strips, devices with timers, and/or other home automation systems. - For more information, see our "Simple Steps to Solar" handout.

-- FLIP FOR MORE -

-- Upgrade your heating, ventilation and air conditioning systems - Utilize devices with timers and other home automation systems - For more information see our "Simple Steps to Solar" handout.